robogeek/vuejs-fontawesome-examples/003-css/README.md

-# vuejs-fontawesome-get-started
+# vuejs-fontawesome-css-from-cdn

-> Vue.js Fontawesome Getting Started
+> Vue.js Fontawesome Using CSS From CDN

 ## Build Setup